KLIEBHAN/tts-chrome-extension/README.md

 ## Contributing

 Contributions to the project are welcome!
-Please create an issue or a pull request if you want to suggest improvements or report bugs.
+Please create an issue or a pull request on our [GitHub repository](https://github.com/KLIEBHAN/tts-chrome-extension) if you want to suggest improvements or report bugs.

 ## License